DavidJKTofan/cf-zone-domain-onboarding/README.md

 dashboardLink: 'https://dash.cloudflare.com/?to=/:account/:zone/dns/records'
 ```

-**Progress Bar:** Edit `public/scripts.js` to exclude steps from progress bar progression that only have optional checkpoints, like Step 6 and 14.
+**Progress Bar:** Edit `public/scripts.js` to exclude steps from progress bar progression that only have optional checkpoints, like step 15.

 # Disclaimer